MythicAgents/thanatos/documentation-payload/thanatos/commands/netstat.md

 +++

 ## Description
 Report on all active network connections.
-Note that this requires the agent to be running in a `root` context.
+Note that this may require the agent to be running in a `root` context for complete enumeration.

 ## Usage
 ```